DylanFurner-71/CSE4345Group4/README.md

         app.get('/notes') gets notebook.getAllNotes
         app.post('/notes') would post a new note. not exactly sure on how we call it with parameters wiht mongo db but we will learn

+Backend File Layout with explanations notes-app/
+├── controllers/
+│ └── notebookController.js //this is the file that contains anything to do with notebooks.
+REST operations that pertain to notebooks are called here
+├── models/
+|  └── notebookModel.js //models store example schema.
+There will be many of these files
+├── routes/
+│ └── index.js
+├── app.js
+├── server.js
+└── package.json

 Running the Backend:
 Npm install app
 Npm run start

 Running the Front End:

-Colors.css
-https://clrs.cc/
+This will likely be in a separate repository Colors.css https://clrs.cc/